Crypto Tax India: Here's How Much You'll Pay in 2024

 Indian Investors trading in crypto/NFTs will be required to declare their income as capital gains if assets are held for investment purposes, or business income, if assets are held for trading purposes.

-In the ITR for 2022-23, a new schedule specifically for reporting gains from Crypto/NFTs was introduced called Schedule - Virtual Digital Assets (VDA).
+In the ITR for FY 2022-23 and onwards, a new schedule specifically for reporting gains from Crypto/NFTs is introduced called Schedule - Virtual Digital Assets (VDA).
+This schedule continues to apply for the ITR of 2023-24.

 When will you pay 30% tax on crypto in India?